fueledbybits/hugepages/README.md

         echo "  cat /proc/meminfo | grep Huge"

 After the reboot, your server will be running with the high-performance Huge Pages configuration fully enabled for both your database and PHP.

+If InnoDB cannot use hugePages, it falls back to use of traditional memory and writes a warning to the error log:
+    "Warning: Using conventional memory pool".

 <h3> Important Disclaimer: Understanding Memory Reservation </h3>